Caranx: Species

-Evolution
+Fossil record

 The first representative of Caranx found in the fossil record dates back to the mid-Eocene, a period when many modern Perciform lineages appeared.
 Fossils mostly consist of otoliths, with the bony skeletal material rarely preserved.
 They are generally found in shallow marine or brackish water sedimentary deposits.

 A number of extinct species have been definitively identified and scientifically named, including: